CKs-Technology-News/PrivacyTools/README.md

 Avoid using Twitter official app or the website.
 It tracks users and creates user profiles based on what they follow, retweet and like.
 Twitter harms and violates user privacy with their policies.

 - [Bleeter](https://www.github.com/sumeetdas/Bleeter) – [Twitter UI](https://sumeetdas.me/Bleeter/) built using F#.
-- [Fritter](https://github.com/jonjomckay/fritter) – A free, open-source Twitter client for Android and iOS.
+- [Fritter](https://github.com/jonjomckay/fritter) – A free, open-source Twitter client for Android.
 - [Harpy](https://github.com/robertodoering/harpy) – Android alternative front-end for Twitter built with Flutter/Dart.
 - [Shitter](https://github.com/nuclearfog/Shitter) – Android alternative front-end for Twitter built with Java.
 - [Tweepy](https://github.com/tweepy/tweepy) – Twitter for Python.